Wildlife (film): Development

 In July 2016, it was announced that Paul Dano would adapt Richard Ford's novel with a script he had co-written with Zoe Kazan, and that neither Dano nor Kazan would act in the film.
 Dano said, "in Richard's book I saw myself and many others.
 I have always wanted to make films—and have always known I would make films about family."
 He has also said that this is the first in a series of films he wants to make about dysfunctional families.
 The film was produced by June Pictures and Nine Stories Productions.

 In September 2016, it was announced that Jake Gyllenhaal and Carey Mulligan would star in the film.
 American composer David Lang wrote the score.

 Filming

 Principal photography took place in Montana and Oklahoma (due to concerns with the winter weather in Montana).

 Release

 The film had its world premiere at the Sundance Film Festival on January 20, 2018.
-Shortly after, IFC Films acquired U.S. distribution rights to the film.
+Shortly after, IFC Films acquired North American distribution rights to the film.
 It screened at the Cannes Film Festival on May 9, 2018.
 It also screened at the Toronto International Film Festival on September 6, 2018, the New York Film Festival on September 30, 2018, the Woodstock Film Festival on October 13, 2018, and the New Orleans Film Festival on October 18, 2018.
 Wildlife was released in the United States on October 19, 2018.